Soong19/NanoDB/doc/lab7.md

 While adding/updating/removing a tuple, storing statistics, updating non-full-page lists, need to call `logDBPageWrite(DBPage)` in the end to ensure writing changes to log.

+## Step 3: Implement an Atomic Force-WAL Operation

+> Implement an atomic "force WAL" operation

+`forceWAL()` forces the WAL out to disk, at least to the specific lsn =>
+1. Walk through all the files between oldNext and newNext
+2. For each file, compute the start page number and the end page number.
+Write the pages to disk.
+3. Update transaction state, i.e. txnNextLSN